mmbman/Katagiri/1982-12-01-Blue-Cliff-Record-Case-36-Talk-1.md

 > The head monk said, “How very much like the sense of springtime.”

 How wonderful it is!
 Just like Springtime.
-It’s very warm feelings.
+It’s very warm feelings, because you can see something shooting up, and the full aliveness of human life, with all sentient beings.
 It’s wonderful, isn’t it?
-Because you can see something shooting up, and the full aliveness of human life, with all sentient beings.
-Wonderful, isn’t it?
 That means exactly so-called Buddha.
 And then next,

 > Sha said, “It even surpasses the autumn dew dripping on the lotuses.”